In this extract from The Executive Secretary Guide to Creating an Internal Assistant Network, Cathy Harris explains the value of an internal network

 Extending Your Network

 Once you have your internal network up and running, the networking does not stop there!
 In order to continue to grow and expand, you have to integrate your internal network with external networks.
 The reason for this is to ensure that the educational and developmental aspects of networking are not just limited to internal boundaries, but rather can expand and be exploited beyond what you just do at your own organizations.

-When we are able to identify with the value we add to our profession, we also realize the value in being connected globally to other management assistant networks and associations.
+When we are able to identify with the value we add to our profession, we also realize the value of being connected globally to other management assistant networks and associations.

-Here is a list of my personal bests (courtesy of Executive Secretary Magazine), so go ahead and invest in becoming an active participant, or member or subscriber.
-There are tons to choose from; don’t necessarily be limited by country – let us think global!
+Here is a list of my personal bests (courtesy of Executive Support Magazine), so go ahead and invest in becoming an active participant, member or subscriber.
+There are tons to choose from; don’t necessarily be limited by country – let us think globally!